BeeFit: Fitness & Wellness

 Explanation & Evidence

-Research consistently shows that higher protein intake supports muscle retention during fat loss.
-A 2025 systematic review with meta‑regression in the Strength & Conditioning Journal found a >97% probability of a linear dose‑response relationship between daily protein intake and favorable fat‑free mass changes during energy restriction.
+The International Society of Sports Nutrition notes that higher protein intakes can help preserve lean body mass during hypocaloric periods, especially when paired with resistance training: ISSN protein position stand.
+For many active adults, a practical target is about 0.7 to 1 gram of protein per pound of body weight daily.
 Protein also increases satiety, which helps with adherence to a calorie deficit.
 Many experts recommend aiming for about 0.7 to 1 gram of protein per pound of body weight daily.
 This translates to roughly 1.6 to 2.2 grams per kilogram of body weight.

 Analysis & Application